raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 1443

 After I updated the older bootstrap file, and created a newer one.
 I made some changes in the Layout.cshtml file.
 I made changes inside header> nav with a new code that contained the bootstrap code and would work accordingly.

+1503

+Then, I updated the site css file, and updated that with the newer css from the theme i chose Flatly.

+1557

+I then made some changes in the color section to the header and footer in the Layout.cshtml page.
+I then committed and pushed all the files to GitHub and I am all set for now!